ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/theBigPicture/section1Test.md

   c: Align DevOps and IT
   d: Simplify IT Operations
 ```

-Features and benefits of vSphere with Tanzu include: ||Select all that apply. <<

-[x] Deliver Developer Ready Infrastructure
-[ ] Manage cost in the cloud
-[x] Align DevOps and IT
-[x] Simplify IT Operations

 ##### This concludes the section 1 test.
 Please use the navigation bar to proceed to the next page.